astrograzl/freeFITS/README.md

 freeFITS
 ========

-modify license information in FITS header
+Modify license information in FITS header.

 Overview
 --------
-`freeFITS.py` is dedicated simple script writen in Python language designed to modify [FITS](http://en.wikipedia.org/wiki/FITS) file header.
-It can display, modify, add and/or delete license information stored in it.
+`freeFITS.py` is a simple script written in Python language designed to change [FITS](http://en.wikipedia.org/wiki/FITS) file header.
+It can display, modify, add and delete license information stored in it.

 To store license information is used three non-standard keywords: